These are the people who keep Ya’ Thi Néné running.

 Employment & Training Advisor

-May-Britt Jensen is from Uranium City and joined the Ya'Thi Néné Lands and Resources team in October 2023 as a Contractor.
+May-Britt is from Uranium City and joined the Ya'Thi Néné Lands and Resources team in October 2023 as a Contractor.
 Her main focus is supporting the communication and marketing of the EXPORT Database for both community members and businesses members.
 This position is key to operating a successful and effective database, and her goal is to promote the people of the Athabasca Basin by providing guidance and training to community and business members, focusing on the benefits of using the EXPORT database.

 Jean Tsannie